How to Delete Files on Git [3 Effective Methods]

 Read the article below to learn different ways to delete files on git and common errors that can occur during the process.

-How to Delete Files on Git
+Why Delete Files on Git

 1. Using the Git rm Command

 The git rm command is the standard method for deleting files on Git.
 It allows you to remove files from your repository and update the staging area.
 By using git rm, you can maintain a clean and accurate version history for your project.
-To delete files using the git rm command, follow these steps:
+To git delete file using the git rm command, follow these steps:

 1. Open your command-line interface.